 - (a) Referral to Chairperson.
 Accepted Complaint(s) shall be referred to the Chairperson of the Board of Ethics within five (5) business days of being determined administratively complete. - (b) Assignment of Panel.
 Within five (5) business days of receiving an Accepted Complaint, the Chairperson of the Board of Ethics shall assign the Complaint to a Panel for Preliminary Assessment.
+Board members who have previously submitted an Ethics Complaint against the Respondent in a Preliminary Assessment shall not be assigned to the Panel unless a majority of the Board members have previously submitted an Ethics Complaint against the Respondent.
 The Chairperson shall order a meeting of the Panel, which shall be conducted in compliance with the Texas Open Meetings Act.
-Each Panel shall select a Presiding Officer to conduct Panel deliberations. - (c) Panel Determination.
-Within ten (10) business days of being assigned an Accepted Complaint, the Panel shall review the Complaint on its face and determine whether the Complaint is:
+Each Panel shall select a Presiding Officer to conduct Panel deliberations.

-- (1) Actionable: the allegations and evidence contained in the Complaint, if true, would constitute a violation of this Article. - (2) Baseless: the allegations and evidence contained in the Complaint, if true, would not constitute a violation of this Article.
+- (c) Panel Determination.
+Within ten (10) business days of being assigned an Accepted Complaint, the Panel shall review the Complaint on its face and determine whether the Complaint is: - (1) Actionable: the allegations and evidence contained in the Complaint, if true, would constitute a violation of this Article. - (2) Baseless: the allegations and evidence contained in the Complaint, if true, would not constitute a violation of this Article.

-Actionable Complaints shall be returned to the Chairperson for listing on an agenda for a public hearing.
+Actionable Complaints shall be returned to the Chairperson for listing on an agenda for a public hearing to be held within thirty (30) calendar days of a Panel's Actionable determination.
 Baseless Complaints shall be dismissed.
-Written notification of the Panel's determination shall be filed with the City Auditor and sent to the Chairperson, Complainant, the Accused, and the City Attorney within two (2) business days.
+Written notification of the Panel's determination shall be filed with the City Auditor and sent to the Chairperson, the Complainant, the Respondent, and the City Attorney within two (2) business days.
 Written notifications of dismissal shall include notice of the right to appeal.

-(d) Appeals.
-A Panel's preliminary assessment under this Section 2-280 may be appealed to the Board of Ethics by either the Complainant or the Accused, as applicable.
+- (d) Recommendation to Determine Frivolity.
+Before filing notification of its determination, the Panel may consider recommending a hearing first be held to determine if an Accepted Complaint is frivolous.
+Written notification of the Panel's recommendation to hold a hearing to determine frivolity shall be filed with the City Auditor and sent to the Chairperson, the Complainant, the Respondent, and the City Attorney within two (2) business days.
+Hearings to determine frivolity shall be held within thirty (30) calendar days of a Panel's recommendation. - (e) Appeals.
+A Panel's preliminary assessment under this Section 2-280 may be appealed to the Board of Ethics by either the Complainant or the Respondent, as applicable.
 An appeal shall be perfected by filing a written notice of appeal with the City Auditor within ten (10) business days of the date of the written notification.